 - Promote resilience and ambition in pupils by the school working i with a motivational coach

 - Work on multi-skills, fitness and stamina with KS1 and reception children

 Sports Grant was monitored on termly basis by the PE Subject leader, governor responsible for sport and PE and the headteacher.
 The following impact was measured:

 - Maintain after school clubs/ lunch time clubs linked to competitions

 - Increase in KS1 competition and extra-curricular trials for infant pupils

-- Maintain participation in SEN Football Tournament, BOCCIA and SEN paralympics
+- Maintain participation in SEND Football Tournament, BOCCIA , SEND Paralympics and cricket events

 - School’s contribution to BPSSA ensures access to competitions across the age range